abitmore/bitshares-ui/README.md

-BitShares-UI
+EVRAZ-GUI
 ============
 [中文版](README_zh.md)

-This is the reference wallet of BitShares Blockchain which connects to BitShares Blockchain nodes (*bitshares-core*).
+This is the reference wallet of EVRAZ which connects to BitShares Blockchain nodes (*bitshares-core*).

 This reference wallet is a browser based wallet, which means *your keys are stored locally* in your browser and *never leaves it* while using the wallet.
 You should *never expose your keys to anyone* as transactions are signed locally before transmitting them to a node.